 - Take the sample, fill in the form and return the box to the provider (it’s freepost).

 - Results are usually sent within 2 – 3 days of the lab receiving your sample (occasionally it can take up to 7 days).

 - The results will be sent to you by text message, email or postal letter depending on your preference.

-The Terence Higgins Trust also provides access to free confidential HIV self-tests via Bio-sure.
+The Terence Higgins Trust also provides access to confidential HIV self-tests via Bio-sure for a small fee.
 These self-test kits are similar to a home pregnancy test.
 You do the test yourself and see the result in a few minutes.
 Find out more.

 You can also be tested at one of our Devon Sexual Health clinics or at your local GP surgery free of charge.